Nasuhi al-Bukhari: Early career

 Nasuhi al-Bukhari received his education at the Ottoman Military Academy in Istanbul.
 He served in the Ottoman Army until he was captured by the Allies during World War I. In 1916, after escaping his Siberian exile, he went back to Istanbul.

-When the Ottoman Empire fell in 1918, Faisal I declared himself King of Syria.
-Under Faisal, Bukhari commanded the Aleppo garrison before being sent to Cairo in January 1920 as military attache to Egypt.
 In July 1920 French Mandate of Syria was declared, and the country was divided into several independent states.
 In September 1920, Haqqi al-Azm was appointed governor of the State of Damascus, and in December he appointed Bukhari as minister of military affairs in his administration, which served until 1922.
 After the suppression of the Great Syrian Revolt in 1926, Ahmad Nami was appointed by the new French Commissioner, Henri de Jouvenel, to head a provisional council of ministers in the State of Syria, which comprised the former states of Damascus and Aleppo.
 Bukhari served as minister of agriculture in Ahmad Nami's cabinet until its resignation in February 1928.

 Premiership

 On 5 April 1939, during a cabinet crisis between the ruling National Bloc and the opposition, nationalist leader Hashim al-Atassi called on Bukhari to form a non-party government.
-In addition to being premier, Bukhari held the portfolios of interior and defense, and appointed independent veteran politician, Khalid al-Azm, minister of economy.
-Bukhari had responsibility for talks to ratify the Franco-Syrian Treaty of Independence of 1936, but these broke down when the French retreated from the terms of the treaty, and demanded to keep several military bases in the country.
-He subsequently resigned on 8 July 1939.